-Thin sections, showing both biofilms and rock substrate (Fig. 8), provided information
+Thin sections, showing both dry biofilms and rock substrate (Fig. 8), provided information on various inorganic compounds associated with the soft tissue of the cyanobacterial-

-- on various inorganic compounds associated with the soft tissue of the cyanobacterial - microalgal community.
-These inorganic compounds are represented by (1) allochthonous mineral grains that are overgrown and incorporated by biofilms and (2) calcareous spicules of different sizes ranging from 0.5 mm to 1 cm that are precipitated within the cyanobacterial-microalgal community. - The rock substrate of biofilms is formed by subangular to subrounded pebbles to boulders of basaltic rock, which is dark-grey in colour, compact and usually with a microcrystalline porhyric texture.
-The rock is not homogenous, but contains numerous ball-like empty voids, which are often partly filled with feldspathoids (Fig. 8a).
-Crystals of plagioclase (feldspar group) and augite (pyroxene group) are easily recognizable in thin sections (Figs. 8a-c).
+microalgal community.
+These inorganic compounds are represented by (1) allochthonous mineral grains that are overgrown and incorporated by biofilms and (2) calcareous spicules of different sizes ranging from 0.5 mm to 1 cm that are precipitated within the cyanobacterial-microalgal community.

+The rock substrate of biofilms is formed by subangular to subrounded pebbles to boulders of basaltic rock, which is dark grey in colour, compact and usually with a microcrystalline porhyric texture.
+The rock is not homogeneous, but contains numerous ball-like empty voids, which are often partly filled with feldspathoids (Fig. 8a).
+Crystals of plagioclase (feldspar group) and augite (pyroxene group) are easily recognisable in thin sections (Fig. 8a-c).

-Biofilms are often partly covered with various mineral grains and rock fragments, but all specimens studied also contain these particles incorporated directly within soft cyanobacterial - microalgal filaments (Fig. 8a-c).
+Biofilms are often partly covered with various mineral grains and rock fragments, but all specimens studied also contain these particles incorporated directly within soft cyanobacterial-microalgal biofilm (Fig. 8a-c).

-Mineral grains embedded within biofilms close to the basaltic rock surface are mainly angular to subangular crystal fragments of plagioclase and augite (Figs. 8b, c), i.e. the main mineral components of the basaltic rock substrate described above.
-In the upper part of biofilms, however, partly or fully incorporated grains of quartz occur, being typically rounded or partly rounded (Figs. 8a, b).
-One of the thin sections shows a calcareous spicule in situ and mineral grains within the biofilm (Figs. 8c, d).
+Mineral grains embedded within biofilms close to the basaltic rock surface are mainly angular to subangular crystal fragments of plagioclase and augite (Fig. 8b, c), i.e. the main mineral components of the basaltic rock substrate described above.
+In the upper part of biofilms, however, partly or fully incorporated grains of quartz occur, being typically rounded or partly rounded (Fig. 8a, b).
+One of the thin sections shows a calcareous spicule in situ and mineral grains within the biofilm (Fig. 8c, d).

 The structure and morphology of calcareous spicules was studied on SEM (Fig. 9).
-The spicules (see also Methods) show an intensively worn surface (Fig. 9a), partial or intense recrystallization (Figs. 9a, b) and dissolution (Fig. 9b).
-Crystal facets on the surface and cleavage (crystallographic structural planes) in the interior of the spicules (Figs. 9a, b) are typical characteristics of calcium carbonate monocrystals.
+Crystal facets on the surface and cleavage (crystallographic structural planes) in the interior of the spicules (Fig. 9a, b) are typical characteristics of calcium carbonate monocrystals.

-A non-recrystallized superficial layer of microcrystalline calcite (e.g., Fig. 9b) shows the structure of parallel needle-like calcite microcrystals (Figs. 9d-f).
-Partial corrosion and dissolution of spicules show distinct layering of these needle-like microcrystals (Fig. 9d).
-The layered structure of even partly recrystallized spicules is confirmed in the ring-like structures with a cyanobacterial filament in the centre (Fig. 10).
+The superficial layer of microcrystalline calcite (e.g. Fig. 9b) shows the structure of parallel needle-like calcite microcrystals (Fig. 9d-f).
+Partial dissolution of spicules show distinct layering of these needle-like microcrystals (Fig. 9d).
+The layered structure of the spicules is confirmed in the ring-like structures with a possible cyanobacterial filament in the centre (Fig. 10).

-The chemical composition of the studied calcareous spicules determined by FDS corresponds to pure $CaCO_3$.
-Following chemical composition, calcite and aragonite structural models were applied for the EBSD study focused on structural identification

-- of the crystals forming the spicule.
+The chemical composition of the studied calcareous spicules determined by FSD corresponds to pure CaCO3.
+Following chemical composition, calcite and aragonite structural models were applied for the EBSD study focused on structural identification of the crystals forming the spicule.
 Structural identification of the studied specimen especially prepared for the EBSD study confirmed the absolute agreement between the recorded EBSD patterns and modelled patterns for calcite.
 The presence of aragonite was not confirmed.
 FSD images acquired for chemical and orientation contrasts (Fig. 10) show a layered structure especially visible in orientation contrast.
-This fea- - 25 ture reflects continual growing processes on layers with very similar crystallographic orientation.
+This feature reflects continual growing processes on layers with very similar crystallographic orientation.
 Absolute angular differences between individual layers are below 0.8°.